 Of course!
 Simply send us the desired graphics and note within the text where they should appear.

-If you're a first-time writer, we'll need you to create a profile on sustainablelifemedia.com, and upload a photo and bio to that profile.
-In addition, we will need a digital photo (sized to 481x277 pixels) to feature your column on the home page.
-If you already have a profile, then all we need is the article itself.
+If you're a first-time writer, we'll need you to create a profile on sustainablebrands.com, and upload a photo and bio to that profile.
+If possible, please include a suggested landscape-oriented, hi-resolution image to include with your piece.

 The beauty of the web is that nothing is set in stone.
-If you have any changes you'd like to make to any article you've written for us, you can login and edit the article yourself, or just ask and we'll make the edits for you.
+If you have any changes you'd like to make to any article you've written for us, let us know.
 If you have any changes to make on your profile, simply log in and edit directly under the 'Bio' tab.
 Your changes will automatically be picked up on our site.